shahcbs/Figma-tokens-Sync-with-Github/README.md

 ## GitHub Action

-The GitHub Action automatically pulls the latest design tokens from your GitHub repository and generates CSS variables that can be used in a web projects.
-By pushing new design tokens to GitHub repository, the GitHub Action will automatically generate CSS variables that can be use in your web projects.
+With proper configuration by pushing new design tokens to GitHub repository, the GitHub Action will automatically generate CSS variables that can be use in your web projects.